Last updated: 4th October, 2023

 - If the current organisers are considering leaving, find successors and create a preliminary handover process.

 - Encourage people to attend EAG’s and EAGx’s.
-See here for our guide on directing members to these events.

 Description: Medium groups generally have 3-5 group organisers and 10-20 regular group members.
 Often, they have completed a Intro Program/Fellowship and had group members wanting to engage further.
 Without fail-safes and proper infrastructure, many medium-sized groups may contract.